hargurjeet/Portfolio-Projects/README.md

   - [Covid 19 Dataset](https://nbviewer.jupyter.org/github/hargurjeet/Data-Analysis-Using-Python/blob/main/Covid19-Analysis.ipynb): The below analysis is performed on Covid 19 Dataset which is freely avabliable on GitHub.
 I have tried performing analysis on various features to understand the spread of virus across various geographies and how the induvial countries have been impacted economically.

 	_Tools: Pandas, Folium, Seaborn and Matplotlib,plotly_

+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at gurjeet333@gmail.com